Bucky lampshade - design feature of 2018?

 While one officer recovered a mobile phone from an unflushed, and decidedly unpleasant toilet, another snapped an unusual design feature - a lampshade made from a Buckfast bottle.

-PSNI Craigavon posted tthe find on their Facebook page and said: “Challenging, interesting, varied.
+PSNI Craigavon posted the find on their Facebook page and said: “Challenging, interesting, varied.
 Good words to describe policing in ABC.

 “As the District Support Team we do a lot of searching in our investigations, you’ve seen videos and pictures on here of doors going in and shouting police and the seizures we make.